 Implementing this improvement would improve reliability for the K/T and 29 and could reduce p.m. peak hour travel time delay compared to off-peak travel times by up to 26 and 16 seconds, respectively.
-There is no guarantee that the improvement would reduce delay by the full amounts observed, given there are other sources of transit delay.
+There is no guarantee that the improvement would reduce delay by the full amounts observed, given there are other sources of transit delay, although it is a reasonable approximation of travel time savings.